Hellmy/ng-conf-2017/README.md

     [Reactive Forms Validation in Angular - By Todd Moto](https://toddmotto.com/reactive-formgroup-validation-angular-2)

     [Custom Validators in Template Driven Angular Forms](https://juristr.com/blog/2016/11/ng2-template-driven-form-validators/)

+    Notes: Nice presentition about the angular validation and new features how to customize to validators!

 7. `Breaking The Eyes` [Uri Shaked](https://twitter.com/UriShaked)  - [Youtube](https://www.youtube.com/watch?v=MMxJe4W1P4A)